 “I’m proud of where I am today.
 I’m proud that I am a radio presenter and that I am teaching - putting smiles on the faces of young ones is the greatest joy.”

-Passionate about youth engagement, Saviour chose to work in radio as a platform through which she can address young people in her community (Photo: Eliza Powell/CAMFED).
+Passionate about youth engagement, Saviour chose to work in radio because it’s a platform through which she can address young people in her community (Photo: Eliza Powell/CAMFED).

-Saviour works with CAMA members to raise funds to provide the educational needs of vulnerable children - a true display of the multiplier effect (Photo: Eliza Powell/CAMFED).
+Saviour works with CAMFED Association members in her district to raise funds to provide the educational needs of vulnerable children in the community - a true display of the multiplier effect (Photo: Eliza Powell/CAMFED).